emaesen/vue-feathers-productivity-app/README.md

       - [x] Read
       - [x] Update
       - [x] Delete
+      - [x] redirects to login when session has expired
     - [x] display Create/Update error messages
     - [x] ask confirmation before Delete
     - [x] the logged-in user can access only their own notes